Tip

 ValueError: Unknown mode name 'invalid'.

-You can also refer to modes via Modes class attributes:
+You can also refer to modes via the attributes of the Modes class:

 Mode: 0 (zero)